Zarharan/PersianFakeNewsDetection/README.md

 The demo of the first Persian fake news detection model is available [here](http://khabarsaanj.ir).

-**This repository will be updated during the various stages of the dissertation.**
+**This repository will be updated after publishing the related papers.**